brakmic/RactAmp/README.md

                 ]
   });
 ```
 **node-ractify** expects the component files to have a .ract extension.
-A .ract-file is basically a HTML-file containing
+A .ract-file is basically an HTML-file containing
 markup (CSS), structure (HTML template) and logic (JS) packed inside a single *script* Tag.
 The template parts don't have
 to be standard HTMLs, so we can happily use <a href="http://docs.ractivejs.org/latest/mustaches" target="_blank">Mustaches</a>
 and <a href="http://docs.ractivejs.org/latest/partials" target="_blank">Partials</a> to make UIs more dynamic.